MusabMasalmah/hr-system-frontend/README.md

 # HrSystem

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.
+- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

+- This project is the front-end side for the HR_System, you can visit the repo here: https://github.com/MusabMasalmah/hr-system.git

 ## Development server